barbarer/py4e-int/_sources/turtles/Exercises.rst

    :feedback_c: Incorrect!
 Hint: What do penup() and pendown() do?
 Try again.
    :feedback_d: Incorrect!
 Hint: What do penup() and pendown() do?
 Try again.

-   Based on the given code, how many lines will be printed on the screen?
+   Based on the given code, how many lines will be drawn on the screen?

    .. code-block:: python